 Driving distance and time (approximate) for this leg: 116 kms / 72 miles : 1.4 hours

-Day 6: A short drive drive to sunshine town Nelson
+Day 6: A short drive drive to the sunshine town of Nelson

 Driving distance and time (approximate) for this leg: 109 kms / 68 miles : 1.4 hours